icann/icann-rdap/icann-rdap-client/README.md

     // create a client (from icann-rdap-common)
     let config = ClientConfig::default();
     let client = create_client(&config)?;
-    let store = MemoryBootstrapStore::new();
+    // ideally, keep store in same context as client let store = MemoryBootstrapStore::new();

     // issue the RDAP query